 Shiba Inu Training: They are notoriously difficult dogs to train.
-The Shiba is a characteristically stubborn dog.
-Even veteran trainers have trouble handling this peppy fox-looking dog.
-But if you get to know this dog well enough, and if you invest a little time and a little effort, he can quickly be bent to your will (for his own good, of course).
+The Shiba is a stubborn dog.
+Even veteran trainers have trouble handling them.
+But if you get to know them well enough, and if you invest a little time and effort, they can quickly learn to follow you (for his own good, of course).

 In doing training for your dog, we really can’t avoid setbacks and mistakes made by our dog.
 We need to be understanding in this aspect.
 We’re trying to build a solid foundation of your relationship with your pet so you need to show him that he can trust you.

-In this article we’ll find out how we should be disciplining our dogs in the right way that won’t cause a rift in your connection with him.
-It’s important to know this because one small mistake in this can already cause a lot of problems, not only for you, but for your dog also.
+In this article, we’ll find out how we should be disciplining our dogs in the right way that won’t cause a rift in your connection with them.
+It’s important to know this because one small mistake in this can already cause a lot of problems, not only for you but for your dog also.

 You will learn here the importance of the right discipline and how to do it.
 Disciplining a dog can be very hard but remember that you are helping him become a better version of himself — and he for you!